 Although the Meredith Supernatural Amphitheatre may feel like a sovereign dominion, the same laws that apply outside its boundaries apply within them.
-It’s important to follow all state, federal and local laws, in addition to festival specific policies, terms and conditions, health and safety guidelines, and regulations.
+It’s important to follow all state, federal and local laws, in addition to our specific policies and terms and conditions.

 Similarly, the laws of the human body are no different here than anywhere else.
 If you are intending to take drugs or drink alcohol, please take these things into consideration:

 - Rest and rehydrate.
-The festival goes for three days.
+It goes for three days.
 Pace yourself if you want to enjoy it all.
 Take regular drinks of water.

 - Mixing alcohol and drugs greatly increases the possibility of overdose or accidents, as does mixing two or more drugs, even if taken hours apart.